Tommy787576/wp1092/hw1/own/README.md

  </a>

 ### 2. demo gif
-The following is the demo gif:\
+The following is the demo gif (I use Google Chrome as the browser):\
 ![](./images/hw1_demo_ver2.gif)

 ### 3. references
 * [Secret 18: 毛玻璃效果](https://ithelp.ithome.com.tw/articles/10208692)